 Seven out of ten times, a computer crashes during a game because its graphics card does not meet the game’s requirements.
 Keep in mind that while your system might need a more powerful graphics card to handle a game, in some situations, it could be consuming too much energy from your power supply unit (PSU).
 Once you have chosen a beefy graphics card and an equally strong PSU, make sure the drivers are regularly updated.
 Always look for the latest drivers on your card manufacturer’s website.

 Every game has its own minimum and recommended system requirements.
+This is also applicable for online US casinos since most casino sites are graphic intensive, and entry-level PC might lag when you go online.
 Find out what resources your game needs and whether your computer can support that.
 If your configuration is below the minimum requirements, you won’t have a great experience playing that game.

 Minimum system requirements also display the operating system criteria for running the game.
 Triple-A games like Grand Theft Auto, Halo, and Call of Duty generally run on 64-bit systems.
 If your computer does not meet this need, then you’ll need to install an appropriate operating system or get a new PC.

 Game Settings and Network Capabilities

 Most games enable you to toggle your game’s graphics settings to suit your computer.
 If you are unsure what will work best for your machine, start with the lowest settings and move it up until it’s just right.
 Find the sweet spot where your game can run smoothly with satisfying graphics.

 If your internet connection is not fast or responsive enough, it might cause your game to crash.
 Ensure other programs (and users) are not sucking up bandwidth.
 Using an Ethernet cable instead of connecting via WiFi makes a big difference in avoiding sudden connection drops.
 If this doesn’t work, try updating your network card driver.

 Keep the Dust Bunnies and Viruses Out